 The office provides numerous services and programs to assist students with issues of personal development, self-awareness, racial and cultural relations, and special student needs.
 Assistance is provided to students whose concerns are of a personal, cultural or emotional nature.
-The office is staffed by a diverse group of individuals with expertise in areas of psychological counseling, gender support, alcohol and drug education, conflict mediation and special student services.
-The office is located in Downs Hall Room 127.
+The office is staffed by a diverse group of individuals with expertise in

-Eligibility for Services: The services are available for all members of the University Community and are free of charge.
-Staff and faculty can be seen for short-term consultation and referral.
+Eligibility for Services: The services are available to students free of charge.
+Students can be seen for short-term consultation and referral.